metafacture/metafacture-blog/content/blog/metafacture-releases_core-6.1.2_fix-1.1.2_playground-1.1.2/index.md

 *Preamble*

-As the [release of metafacture-core 6.1.0 introduces a bug](https://github.com/metafacture/metafacture-core/issues/540) and as the consecutive [release of [metafacture-core 6.1.1](https://github.com/metafacture/metafacture-core/issues/546) also had a bug posts about these releases are ommitted.
+As the [release of metafacture-core 6.1.0 introduces a bug](https://github.com/metafacture/metafacture-core/issues/540) and as the consecutive release of [metafacture-core 6.1.1](https://github.com/metafacture/metafacture-core/issues/546) also had a bug, posts about these releases are ommitted.

 This post describes the new developments coming in: